Skip to main content

 Maintenance

-Any maintenance or repair work conducted on company infrastructure, machinery and/or equipment.
+Any maintenance or repair work conducted on infrastructure, machinery or equipment.

 Major Delay